 We normally just push down the pin, and if it’s moving easily then it’s working properly.

-Key tips: When you bleeding radiators, the boiler pressure will drop (if you have a sealed combi or system boiler).
+Key tips: When you bleed radiators, the boiler pressure will drop (if you have a sealed combi or system boiler).
 All you have to do is to start to top up the system to 1 bar when it’s dropped.
-When you fill your system, do it slowly to avoid too much air getting in the system.
+When you fill your system, do it slowly to avoid too much water leakage or too much air getting in the system.
 With cold water, you also introduce more air to the radiators.

 Bleeding a radiator when it’s cold

 First, bleed your radiators when they are cold.
 Start with the downstairs radiators first.
 If the radiator bleed valve is turning while you open the small pin, you have to hold the valve with a pipe wrench.

 Turn your heating on